isidorjkaplan/ProcessorPublic/README.md

+# New Pipelined Version
+This repository is for a multi-cycle non-pipelined processor.
+I have since implemented a new 5-stage pipelined processor that uses the same assembly language.
+That can be found https://github.com/isidorjkaplan/PipelinedProcessor

 # Processor
 Verilog 16-bit, 8-register, interrupt-enabled processor with a wide range of memory mapped I/O such as a VGA display and private timers.
 The processor can be synthethized on the DE1_SOC board or using the DESIM simulator.